File-Based Routing

 route.ts | Resource route (JSON API, no HTML) |

-Section titled “Dynamic routes”Use [param] directory names for dynamic segments:
+Section titled “How do I create dynamic routes?”Use [param] directory names for dynamic segments:

 app/blog/[slug]/page.tsx → /blog/:slugAccess params via the loader context: